 Teaching for Special Subjects will normally be given in Michaelmas Term of Year 4.
-The type and amount of teaching and tariff of written work varies between subjects.
+The type and amount of teaching and tariff of written work varies between subjects but normally consists of weekly lectures and 6 tutorials with associated essays.
+Students also write an extended essay on one of a list of questions published at the end of MT Week 4, due on the last Friday before the beginning of HT.